beitmenotyou-com/OmniSocial-ProtocolKit/README.md

 - Moderate spam using the built-in ModerationPlugin
 - Use LNURL or WebLN to collect tips and protect from bots

-## 📖 Documentation

-All modules and integrations are fully documented in the /WIKI_*.md files.
-We recommend reading:
-- WIKI_Lightning_Integration.md
-- WIKI_MultiProtocol_Plugins.md

-Or view the wiki on GitHub → https://github.com/beitmenotyou-com/omnisocial-hub/wiki

 ## 🙌 Contributing

-Want to help expand protocol support, build plugins, or improve the Lightning UX?
+Want to help expand Protocol support, build plugins, or improve the Lightning UX?

 - Fork the repo
 - Create a branch
 - Submit a pull request!

-You can also join our community (Discord/Matrix) via our main Circuitry Hub Insights Collective.
+You can join our community (Revolt) via our main [Circuitry Hub Insights Collective](https://rvlt.gg/5DnMjCx8)

 ## 🛡️ License